 Effective Date: January 2025

-By participating in Knight Hacks VIII held at the University of Central Florida (UCF), participants agree to abide by this Code of Conduct.
+By joining Knight Hacks held the University of Central Florida (UCF), participants agree to abide by this Code of Conduct.
 Our mission is to create a welcoming and productive environment where innovation thrives through mutual respect and collaboration.

 Knight Hacks is the University of Central Florida’s largest software development club and Hackathon, dedicated to fostering a safe, inclusive, and innovative community.
 This code of conduct outlines the standards of behavior expected at all Knight Hacks events and in all community spaces.
 It applies to all participants, members, attendees, mentors, volunteers, sponsors and organizers across every activity.
 These activities include our annual 36-hour Hackathon, our weekly workshops, Kickstart mentorship program, Project Launch program, social events, and online platforms.